bill-auger/av-caster/CONTRIBUTING.md

 ### Pull requests
-* Developers: please issue pull requests against the development branch.
+* Developers: please issue pull requests against the [upstream 'development' branch: https://github.com/bill-auger/av-caster](https://github.com/bill-auger/av-caster/tree/development).
-* Designers: please issue pull requests against the design branch.
+* Designers: please issue pull requests against the [upstream 'design' branch: https://github.com/bill-auger/av-caster](https://github.com/bill-auger/av-caster/tree/design).

 Note that branches other than 'master' tend to be rebased often so you may need to force pull those.
-Please rebase all pull requests on/into the latest development HEAD.
-Ideally, all branches should be a fast-foreward from master so re-sync should be simple.
-If you repo becomes out of sync with upstream, please re-sync or rebase before issuing a pull request.
-Also, please squash trivial commits but try to retain significant notable commits (see example below).
+Please rebase all pull requests on/into the latest development or design HEAD and squash trivial commits but try to retain significant notable commits (see example below).
+Ideally in this way, all upstream branches should be a fast-foreward from master so re-sync should be simple.

 ### commit messages